BreaBang/BreaBang/README.md

   </a>
 </p>

-- 🔭 I’m currently working on a 100-hours project:
+- 🔭 I’m currently working on a web application to help connect dog rescues and foster families.
-  - a web application that will allow runners to journal about their runs.
-They will be able to create and delete public or privatejournal entries that include image uploads, comment on other public journal entries, add goals and eventually update goals.

 - 🌱 Eager to learn and I have experience learning on the job.